 Cybercrime Investigation & Cybersecurity Graduate Certificate

-Ideal for law enforcement officers, computer science-related personnel, and others who wish to enhance their expertise in cybercrime investigation and cybersecurity techniques, the graduate certificate program in Cybercrime Investigation & Cybersecurity (CIC) offers an interdisciplinary approach that combines criminal justice and cybersecurity.
+The Graduate Certificate in Cybercrime Investigation & Cybersecurity (CIC) at Boston University’s Metropolitan College offers an interdisciplinary approach that combines criminal justice and cybersecurity.
 Taught by faculty from the Boston University Metropolitan College departments of Applied Social Sciences and Computer Science, the curriculum ensures that students develop competency and practical knowledge, enabling them to work with various issues related to cybercrime.
-By participating in the program, students will gain insight into cyber-criminology and the legal practices, practical digital investigative knowledge, and policies related to cybersecurity risk assessment.
+By participating in the program, students will gain insight into cybercriminology and the practical digital investigative knowledge, legal practices, and policies related to cybersecurity risk assessment.
 In addition, students who successfully complete the certificate program are eligible to take the forensic examiner exams.

-Students who complete the Graduate Certificate in Cybercrime Investigation & Cybersecurity will be able to demonstrate:
+Students who complete the Graduate Certificate in Cybercrime Investigation & Cybersecurity will be able to:

 Available on campus and in the following format: